krystiansola/java-template/tutorials/SPRING-KAFKA.md

 # Java template for Spring Boot 2.7.x and 3.1.x

 This tutorial explains how to use the generator in an api first approach using the async api specification.
 Before we start coding lets understand the concept of message owner and message client.
-Understanding that allows us to decide which project the AsyncAPI specification should be applied to.
+Understanding that, allows us to decide in which project we define the AsyncAPI specification.

 ## Understanding basic concept of "message owner" and "message client"